apache/tvm/docs/how_to/deploy/adreno.rst

 TVMC interface can be accessed as shown below to import, compile and run a model.
 Please refer to the tutorial for the same `How To Deploy model on Adreno using TVMC <https://tvm.apache.org/docs/how_to/deploy_models/deploy_model_on_adreno_tvmc.html>`_

-tvmc compiled package can be used for native deploy also using "rtvm" utility.
+tvmc compiled package can be used for native deploy also using ``rtvm`` utility.

-Also, please refer to tvmc documentation for more details about the api interface.
+Also, please refer to `tvmc <https://tvm.apache.org/docs/tutorial/tvmc_command_line_driver.html?highlight=tvmc>`_ documentation for more details about the api interface.

 **Relay Interface:**